 w) What are the unique requirements for consumer-based identity management system in terms of identity vetting and account recovery without reliance on passwords?

 x) How trust and relationship can be used to enhance account recovery, users' security and experience when dealing with relying parties?

+y) Support standardization efforts for enhancing security online for underage individuals, identity attribute attestations such as age verification and enforcement.

 3 Tasks